byrdnuge/Webex-Tools/memory-bank/activeContext.md

 # Active Context: WebexTools

 ## Current Focus
-The current focus of the WebexTools project is on establishing a solid foundation for future development and maintenance.
+The current focus of the WebexTools project is on transforming the collection of individual scripts into a unified CLI tool.
 This includes:

-1. **Documentation**: Creating comprehensive documentation for the existing scripts and utilities
-2. **Memory Bank Initialization**: Setting up the memory bank structure to facilitate ongoing development
-3. **Code Organization**: Ensuring the codebase is well-structured and follows consistent patterns
+1. **CLI Interface Development**: Creating a unified CLI interface using rich-click or similar library
+2. **Data Validation**: Implementing pydantic models for data structure validation
+3. **Project Structure**: Reorganizing the codebase into a distributable package
+4. **Dependency Management**: Setting up Poetry for dependency management and virtual environment

 ## Recent Changes
 - Created memory bank structure with core documentation files
 - Organized project documentation to support future development
 - Established system patterns and architectural documentation
+- Pushed memory bank documentation to GitHub

 ## Active Decisions